John Boyd (military strategist)

 John Richard Boyd (January 23, 1927 – March 9, 1997) was a United States Air Force fighter pilot and Pentagon consultant during the second half of the 20th century.
 His theories have been highly influential in military, business, and litigation strategies and planning.

-As part of the Fighter Mafia, Boyd inspired the Lightweight Fighter program (LWF), which produced the General Dynamics F-16 Fighting Falcon and preceded McDonnell Douglas F/A-18 Hornet.
-Boyd, together with Thomas Christie, created the Energy–Maneuverability theory of aerial combat, which became the world standard for the design of fighter aircraft.
+Boyd authored "Aerial Attack Study" (immediately classified) in 1960.
+As leader of the Fighter Mafia, he is claimed to have inspired the Lightweight Fighter program (LWF), which produced the General Dynamics F-16 Fighting Falcon and preceded McDonnell Douglas F/A-18 Hornet.
+Boyd, together with Thomas Christie, created the Energy–Maneuverability theory of aerial combat (also immediately classified), which eventually (upon declassification) became the world standard for the design of fighter aircraft.
 He also developed the decision cycle known as the OODA loop, the process by which an entity reacts to an event.

 Early life

 Boyd was born on January 23, 1927, in Erie, Pennsylvania.
 He was one of five children born to Elsie Beyer Boyd and Hubert Boyd.
 Hubert was raised Catholic and Elsie was a German Presbyterian.

+The family of his father, Hubert Boyd, were Ulster-Scots.
+The grandfather, Thomas J Boyd Sr., immigrated as a child with his parents from Ireland in 1850 bring the family to the United States during the Great Famine.
+The Boyd family in Ireland were predominantly descended from the Scottish Lowland Clan Boyd of Kilmarnock.
+They were influential Ulster-Scots settlers who migrated from Scotland to Northern Ireland in the 17th century, with notable branches establishing themselves in County Donegal and County Antrim.

 Boyd enlisted in the Army Air Forces on October 30, 1944, while he was still a junior in high school.
 After graduation, he completed his basic training and skill training as an aircraft turret mechanic during the waning months of World War II.
 From January 1946 to January 1947, Boyd served as a swimming instructor in Japan.
 He attained the rank of sergeant, and served in the Air Force Reserve until he graduated from college.
 He graduated from the University of Iowa in 1951 with a bachelor's degree in economics and later earned a second bachelor's degree in industrial engineering from the Georgia Institute of Technology.